 Disney Channel premieres Harriet the Spy: Blog Wars, starring Jennifer Stone.

-Actor Eric Allan Kramer, Bob Duncan on the Disney Channel series Good Luck Charlie, is born Grand Rapids, Michigan.
+Actor Eric Allan Kramer, Bob Duncan on the Disney Channel series Good Luck Charlie, is born in Grand Rapids, Michigan.
 His Disney Channel credits also include episodes of Phil of the Future,

 This Day in Disney History - THE FIRST - THE ORIGINAL

 Aerosmith singer Steven Tyler celebrates his 68th birthday with a ride on the

 Rock 'n' Roller Coaster at Disney's Hollywood Studios.